Beginner gardeners are often held back by their questions. You may spend so much time wondering about where to begin that it never happens.

-It’s natural to want to do things the right way so that you don’t waste time or money.
+It’s natural to do things the right way, not waste time or money.

 However, gardening isn’t as difficult as it seems to be.
 Sure, it takes work, but the rewards are well worth it.
-Let’s take a closer look at the top 5 questions for beginning gardeners.
+So let’s take a closer look at the top 5 questions for beginning gardeners.